alexreyes/loc/Readme.md

 Currently I just have this script referenced in my `.zshrc` so that I can run `loc` in my terminal and then see what I've done that day/week.

 #### TODO (maybe):
+- Count LOC changed across ALL directories
+- Add more advanced analytics
 - Add a UI with charts
-- Count LOC changed across ALL directories